sudo-self/Rpi-shairport-sync/INSTALL.md

 ```
 # systemctl start shairport-sync
 ```
 The Shairport Sync AirPlay service should now appear on the network with a service name made from the Pi's hostname with the first letter capitalised, e.g. hostname `raspberrypi` gives a service name `Raspberrypi`.
 You can change the service name and set a password in the configuration file.
+BTW, you should *never* use an important password as the AirPlay password for a Shairport Sync player – the password is stored in Shairport Sync's configuration file in plain text and is thus completely vulnerable.

 Connect and enjoy...